ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-how-to-correct-prepayments.md

 4. On the **Sales Credit Memo** page, proceed to correct the relevant entries, as for any sales credit memo.
 For more information, see [Process Sales Returns or Cancellations](sales-how-process-sales-returns-cancellations.md).

    > [!NOTE]
    > To reduce the amount in the **Line Amount** field, you must first increase the prepayment percentage on the line so that the value in the **Prepmt.
-Line Amount** field is not decreased below the value in the **Prepmt. částka  Inv.** field.
+Line Amount** field is not decreased below the value in the **Prepmt. Částka  Inv.** field.

 5. To make a prepayment invoice for any new lines in the sales credit memo, choose the **Prepayment** action, and then choose the **Post Prepayment Invoice** action or the **Post and Print Prepmt.
 Invoice** action.
 6. To issue an additional prepayment invoice, increase the prepayment amount on one or more lines and post the prepayment invoice.
 A new invoice will be created for the difference between the prepayment amounts invoiced and the new prepayment amounts.